avfs/avfs/readme.md

 ## Installation

-This package can be installed with the go get command :
+This package can be installed with the go install command :

 ```
 go install github.com/avfs/avfs@latest